Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 }
 ```
 Where:
-- `main` is the fully qualified class name of the verticle (can be Knot.x core verticle or your custom implementation)
+- `main` is the fully qualified class name of the Verticle service should deploy (can be Knot.x core Verticle or your custom implementation)
 - `options` object, where you can specify deployment options, and inside it a `config` object that should have Verticle specific configuration

 Next step, is to use your new service in `knotx-starter.json`.